 Joey Evans is charming, handsome, funny, talented, and a first class, A-number-one heel.
 When Joey meets the former chorus girl ("She used to be 'Vera...with the Vanishing Veils'") and now rich widow Vera Simpson, the two lecherous souls seem made for each other.
 That is, until Linda English comes along.
-Linda is a "mouse on the line" and built like there's no tomorrow.
+Linda is a "mouse on the chorus line" and built like there's no tomorrow.
 But she's the typical good little girl from a good little home -- just the right ingredient to louse up Joey's cushy set up.
-Written by

 See more »